praveens-git-bit/techconnect/exercise1.md

 ### Task 1.4: Leverage Dataflow Gen2 and Data pipelines for a "No Code-Low Code" experience to quickly ingest data with Fast Copy and transform it using Copilot

-Using another great feature in Fabric’s Data Factory, called Fast Copy, Contoso’s Data Engineer, Eva, quickly ingests terabytes of data with dataflows, thanks to the scalable Copy Activity in the pipeline.
+Using another great feature in Microsoft Fabric’s Data Factory, called Fast Copy, Contoso’s Data Engineer, Eva, quickly ingests terabytes of data with dataflows, thanks to the scalable Copy Activity in the pipeline.
 With so much data from Litware, there is bound to be a lot of clean up needed.
 Let’s step into Eva’s shoes to explore how she used fast copy to ingest data and Copilot to transform it, just in time to derive meaningful customer insights before their big Thanksgiving Sale!

 You will experience how easy it is to use Fast Copy to transform 100M rows of Litware's sales data into the Lakehouse.